Total Quality Management (TQM) and Quality Improvement

 This can be achieved by integrating all quality-related functions and processes throughout the company.
 TQM looks at the overall quality measures used by a company including managing quality design and development, quality control and maintenance, quality improvement, and quality assurance.

 TQM takes into account all quality measures taken at all levels and involving all company employees.

-Origins Of TQM
+Origins of TQM

-Total quality management has evolved from the quality assurance methods that were first developed around the time of the World War I. The war effort led to large-scale manufacturing efforts that often produced poor quality products.
+Total quality management has evolved from the quality assurance methods that were first developed around the time of World War I. The war effort led to large-scale manufacturing efforts that often produced poor quality products.
 To help correct this, quality inspectors were introduced on the production line to ensure that the level of failures due to quality was minimized.

-After the World War I, quality inspection became more commonplace in manufacturing environments and this led to the introduction of Statistical Quality Control (SQC), a theory developed by Dr. W. Edwards Deming.
+After World War I, quality inspection became more commonplace in manufacturing environments and this led to the introduction of Statistical Quality Control (SQC), a theory developed by Dr. W. Edwards Deming.

 This quality method provided a statistical method of quality based on sampling.
 Where it was not possible to inspect every item, a sample was tested for quality.
 The theory of SQC was based on the notion that a variation in the production process leads to variation in the end product.

 If the variation in the process could be removed this would lead to a higher level of quality in the end product.